KTC M27T20 Review: 1440p 165Hz Mini LED HDR Gaming Monitor

 Further, the monitor supports a variable refresh rate (VRR) with a 48-165Hz range for tear-free gameplay.
 While it doesn’t have official G-SYNC Compatible certification by NVIDIA, VRR does work with supported GeForce GPUs over DisplayPort.

-Update: The new v3.0.4A firmware update adds simultaneous VRR + local dimming support, though flickering issues are possible in certain games/scenes.
+The v3.0.4A or newer firmware update adds simultaneous VRR + local dimming support, though flickering issues are possible in certain games/scenes.

 Another issue is that when HDR is enabled, the monitor is limited to 144Hz, down from the maximum 165Hz.
 Since the difference between 144Hz and 165Hz is not noticeable in real use, we recommend just running the monitor at 144Hz.